AEDs, BLEEDING CONTROL and CPR

 Although the contents of the cabinets are able to be used with minimal knowledge by the general public, the more prepared the UConn community is, the greater the chance of success during a response.
 Connecticut General Statutes 52-557b – “Good Samaritan Law” protects a user of an AED in an emergency situation, even without training, outside of acts or omissions constituting gross, willful or wanton negligence.
 The University of Connecticut Fire Department in collaboration with the student group “UConn Rescue”, provides the following options for those seeking more formal training on the items and concepts included in the Program:

 - UConn Rescue schedules classes throughout the academic semesters.
-For individuals seeking training, there is a cost of $45/per participant.
+For individuals seeking training, there is a cost per participant.
 Additionally, departments or groups may also be able to set up a class outside of those regularly scheduled.
-Please contact UConn Rescue directly more information and scheduling at firstname.lastname@example.org, or via their website eventbrite.com or at https://www.uconnrescue.com/learn-with-us.
+Please contact UConn Rescue directly more information and scheduling at email@example.com, or at https://www.uconnrescue.com

 - A department, group or individuals needing a class that cannot be scheduled through UConn Rescue, may seek training via an outside agency.
 The average market cost for a CPR/AED class is between $85 and $115 per person and often do not include instruction in the “Stop the Bleed” program.
 Although there are many, these two organizations provide an excellent training option: